joewil08/Cyclistic-Bike-Share-Analysis/README.md

 As a part of obtaining my [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics), I have completed this capstone project.

-In order to complete the case study, I followed the steps of the data analysis:
+In order to complete the case study, I followed the steps of the data analysis process:

 -   Ask